On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: Reduced Positions and Playable Game Graph

 \subsection{Reduction after a Move}

-As we have seen in Example~\ref{ex:ghost}, a move from a reduced position may result in a position that is not reduced.
-Therefore, it is important to know when reduction is needed.
-We obtain the following result for a general set $A$.
+In Example~\ref{ex:ghost}, the moves that required a reduction after the move were those in which a maximal stack was omitted.
+We will now show that this is true in general, but that this is not the only condition.

-\begin{lemma} [Generalized Reduction Lemma] In \SN{n}{A}, a reduction after a move on $\ell \in A$ stacks from a position \p~to a position $\p'$ is needed only if either of the following holds: \begin{itemize}[leftmargin=4em] \item[(R1)] play is on $\ell>a=\min(A)$ stacks, all maximal stacks are played on, and $\sp=a \cdot p_n +r$, where $0 \leq r < \ell-a$. \item[(R2)] play is on $\ell$ stacks, at least one of the maximal stacks is omitted, and $\sp=a \cdot p_n +r$, where $0 \leq r < \ell$. \end{itemize} \end{lemma}
+\begin{lemma} [General Reduction Lemma] In \SN{n}{A}, a move on $\ell \in A$ stacks from a position \p~to a position $\p'$ only needs a reduction after the move if one of the following holds: \begin{itemize}[leftmargin=4em] \item[(R1)] play is on $\ell>a=\min(A)$ stacks, all maximal stacks are played on, and $\sp=a \cdot p_n +r$, where $0 \leq r < \ell-a$. \item[(R2)] play is on $\ell$ stacks, at least one of the maximal stacks is omitted, and $\sp=a \cdot p_n +r$, where $0 \leq r < \ell$. \end{itemize} \end{lemma}